-Sometimes it really upsets me when I see so many marketeers ignoring their content.
+It never ceases to amaze me how often marketers and brand owners ignore their content.
 Branding, online services, UX, usability or new technologies are topics they very often talk, yet content doesn’t benefit the same treatment.
 So, this post is all about why you should pay attention to your content.

 Neglecting your content …

-For those of you familiar with the local publishing environment, the issues regarding the quality of the content may be quite obvious.
-I believe such arrogant treatment of content it’s disrespectful for the readers, damaging for brands and very frustrating for those few content or digital professional who really care about it.
+For those of you familiar with the publishing environment, the issues regarding the quality of the content may be quite obvious.
+I believe such arrogant treatment of content it’s disrespectful for the readers, damaging for brands and very frustrating for those few content creators or digital professionals who really care about it.

 I’ve always considered myself as part of the latter category, so for years I’ve preached content and content strategy for the clients.
 I keep doing it by writing about content my blog or various publications.
 Sometimes I get the chance to talk about content with students at Bucharest University, Communication and Public Relations University.
 Every now and then I advice friends who do business online about how they should manage the content workflow (from creation to production and performance measurement).